AVFLOSS/avfloss.github.io/_posts/2017-10-20-mapping-grigripixel.md

 This project is the collaborative work of the participants in the workshop "video mapping with MAPMAP" that Bai Dam did the week before the performance.
 </p>
 <p>
-Subsequently, a Hackathon was held for the development of the free software program MAPMAP.
+Subsequently, a Hackathon was held for the development of the free software program <a href="https://mapmapteam.github.io/">MAPMAP</a>.
 </p>
 <figure class="one">
     <img src="/images/sin_senial_grigri.png">